zchking/docs/pages/katalon-studio/tutorials/how_handle_drop_down_menu.md

 **Example:**

-If we want to select ‘Apr’ from the drop-down then we need to pass exactly visible text from it.
+If we want to select 'Apr' from the drop-down then we need to pass exactly visible text from it.

 In this Example we are also verifying the option is select by Label Value by using Verify option Selected By Label.